 Grove FM is an award winning radio station and new media unit based at Lyndhurst Primary School.

 We create broadcasts, which are linked to the curriculum and school life.
 Families and the wider school community then listen to these broadcasts.
-One Grandfather listened to his Granddaughter all the way from Afghanistan!
+One grandfather listened to his grandaughter all the way from Afghanistan!

 GroveFM was established in 2006, as part of the Lyndhurst Dyslexia Centre, to support children’s language and literacy development through radio and technology.
 We aim to create interesting, informative and educational programs where children are given a platform to express their thoughts, feelings and ideas; where we all listen and learn new things.